amplituda/doc-client/README.md

 You probably want to use [vcl/doc-gen](https://github.com/vcl/doc-gen).
-But if you somehow generate the `documentation.json` yourself you can create a stand-alone `index.html` with this module.
+But if you somehow generate the `documentation.json` yourself you can create a stand-alone HTML file with this module.

 **Example**